 However many woodlands particularly in Britain were originally plantations.
-This becomes obvious when noticing most trees are all of a similar age and height.
+This becomes obvious when noticing most trees present are all of a similar age and height.

 The Bialowieza forest in Poland is a great example of a deciduous forest which has never been cut down.